JonathanHenson/curiosities/personal-event-planner/PROMPT.md

   - ❌ Cannot see or modify other profiles
   - ❌ Cannot access original user's private information
 - Automatic timeout after 30 minutes of inactivity
+- Auto-update artifacts when learning new info for the core user's knowledge base

 ### 3. DELEGATION MODE
 - Someone plans ON BEHALF of the original user
 - They can see user's preferences (based on permissions)
 - Can create events for the user
+- NO automatic artifact updates
 - Contact management restricted by permissions
 - Override notifications sent for soft preference changes